RichelieuRosa/Aerodynamics_Coursera/wk4.md

 The normal component
 of the acceleration vector of the fluid particles cannot be infinite.

+- [x] The derivative of the velocity vector cannot be infinite.

 The derivative of the
 velocity vector cannot be zero.